III (JoJo EP): Promotion

-On October 5, 2015 JoJo announced her second major nationwide tour entitled I Am JoJo Tour, via her official Twitter page.
-The tour will visit 23 cities all across North America beginning on November 2 at Minneapolis' Triple Rock Social Club and runs through the end of the year, wrapping up on JoJo's 25th Birthday on December 20 at the Hi Ho Lounge in New Orleans.
+On October 5, 2015, JoJo announced her second major nationwide tour, entitled I Am JoJo Tour.
+The tour visited 23 cities all across North America beginning on November 2 at Minneapolis's Triple Rock Social Club and ran through the end of the year, wrapping up on JoJo's 25th Birthday on December 20 at the Hi Ho Lounge in New Orleans.